System Design: Building a Real-Time Chat Application

 [Push Notification Service]

-The key insight: Chat servers are stateful because they hold WebSocket connections.
+The key insight is that chat servers are stateful because they hold WebSocket connections.
 Redis Pub/Sub bridges the gap when two users connected to different servers need to talk.
+Everything else in the diagram exists to keep that stateful core fast and recoverable.

 Technology Choices